Bivash2001/sillymotion/README.txt

 SillyMotion was created by Marz (idea, design, and direction) with coding support from ChatGPT (implementation and technical help).
 This project is a labor of love to keep cartoon-making fun, free, and accessible to everyone. 🎬✨

+This project includes JS Paint (https://github.com/1j01/jspaint)
+Licensed under the MIT License.
+All original copyright and license information is preserved.

 ______________________________________________________________________________________________________________________________________________________________________________